Elections in Alabama: Local elections

 As of the early 21st century, local elections in most rural counties, many of which are black dominated, are generally decided in the Democratic primary, and local elections in metropolitan and suburban counties, which are generally white majority, are decided in the Republican primary, although there are exceptions.

 Alabama's 67 County Sheriffs are elected in partisan elections, and Democrats until 2016 retained the majority of those posts.
-The current split as of April 2017 is 32 Democrats, 34 Republicans, and 1 Independent (Fayette).
+The split as of April 2017 is 32 Democrats, 34 Republicans, and 1 Independent (Fayette).
 Most Democrat sheriffs have been elected in rural counties.
 The majority of Republican sheriffs have been elected in more urban/suburban and heavily populated counties, which tend to be majority white.
 Just two of 19 Alabama counties with a population of over 75,000 (Limestone and Montgomery) have a Democratic sheriff; and seventeen of 48 Alabama counties with a population of under 75,000 have Republican sheriffs (Autauga, Bibb, Blount, Cherokee, Chilton, Clarke, Cleburne, Crenshaw, Coffee, Coosa, Covington, Dale, Geneva, Jackson, Tallapoosa, Walker, and Winston).
 The state has one female sheriff (Morgan) and ten black sheriffs (Bullock, Greene, Hale, Lowndes, Macon, Marengo, Montgomery, Perry, Sumter, and Wilcox).